tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 4. Please also note that the background-checks are only performed when other tasks are due to save battery, e.g. when updating widgets or syncing data.
 5. Open the app to immediately check for known, passive locations.

-Should all of this not help: this functionality may be broken due to energy saving apps or roms breaking expected functionality.
+Should all of this not help: this functionality may be broken due to battery saving apps or roms breaking expected functionality.
 See above "weather forecasts do not get updated".

 ### How often does the app update weather data?

-Preface: the Deutscher Wetterdienst updates the forecast data that is used every 6 hours for *Mosmix* locations (most of the locations available), and every 12 hours for *DMO* locations.
+Preface: the Deutscher Wetterdienst updates the forecast data used every 6 hours for *Mosmix* locations (most of the locations available), and every 12 hours for *DMO* locations.
 Therefore, it does not make sense to pull weather data more frequently than every 6 or 12 hours, depending on your chosen location.

 Before getting any data from the internet, the app always tries to reuse the data in place and performs syncs only when necessary.